anshss/aw-sdk/packages/agent-wallet/readme.md

 # Agent-Wallet Home Repository

 ## Overview
 This repository serves as the home for the **Agent-Wallet** project.
-While it may not be the central hub for core functionality, it plays a crucial role in handling **error management** and **invocation processes**.
+It does not implement core functionality but, it plays a crucial role in handling **error management** and **invocation processes**.

 ## Purpose
 - **Error Handling**: Ensures robust error management across the system.